 Artificial Intelligence technology is been used in a number of industries such as computer science, space science, health care, finance and automobile and others.
 Therefore, it is an area of interest to guide children’s career path.
 Just how demanding is this field?
 According to a report from the World Economic Forum (WEF), Artificial Intelligence can create almost 58 million jobs and contribute up to $15.7 trillion to the world economy by 2030.

 Not only will there be jobs available but high paying jobs in this field.
 The scope of applications also leads to boost imagination, creativity and innovations leading to further insights.
 The use of applications also promote problem solving, critical thinking and data fluency.
-These critical skills power developments in artificial intelligence and make new innovations possible if the human mind can conceive it, the human mind can achieve it.
+These critical skills power developments in artificial intelligence and make new innovations possible.
+Once the human mind can conceive it, the human mind can achieve it.
 Just how far AI will go is dependent on how much humans can conceive.

 Ways to Aid Children to Develop STEM Skills